AML / CFT audit

 - Any weaknesses in your systems and processes, such as (but not limited to) your procedures for identifying or reporting suspicious transactions.

-What should I do with the AML/CFT audit report?
+What should I do with the audit report?

-- Address as a priority the non-compliant areas identified in the audit report with the AML/CFT Act.
+- Address, as a priority, any non-compliant areas identified in the audit report with the AML / CFT Act.

-- In your annual AML/CFT Report to the FMA), you must state whether you have made the necessary changes to address issues raised (if any) in the audit report.
+- In your annual AML / CFT Report to the AML / CFT supervisor, you must state whether you have made the necessary changes to address issues raised (if any) in the audit report.

 How much will an AML / CFT audit cost?

-Strategi Ltd is an AML/CFT auditor and can provide a combined audit assessment.
-Indicative fees for audits of small to medium-sized financial advisory businesses are outlined below.
-Please note: these fees could vary depending on the business size, complexity, risk profile and the level of assurance required.
+Strategi Ltd is an AML / CFT auditor and can provide a combined audit assessment.
+Indicative fees for audits of small to medium-sized reporting entities are outlined below.
+Please note: these fees could vary depending on the entity size, complexity, risk profile and the level of assurance required.

 |Level of assurance||Combined risk assessment and programme audit|

 Prices exclude GST and any travel fees.
 Prices are indicative only and subject to change.
-Fees for QFEs and corporate audits will be quoted once more detail on the entity is known.
+Fees for larger reporting entities will be quoted once more detail on the entity is known.